atlas0fd00m/rfcat/README.md

-Welcome to the official rfcat project that works for `PandwaRF` and `PandwaRF Rogue`, modified to also work with legacy rfcat dongles such as `Yard Stick One`.
+Welcome to the official RfCat project!
+Enabling powerful RF tools such as `PandwaRF` / `PandwaRF Rogue`, `Yard Stick One`, and original Chronos and TI EMK dongles (and more)
-See the legacy readme [here](#legacy-readme).

 ## How to install RfCat python